ERC-Karst/KNdata-public/README.md

 ## Data folder architecture
+The datasets have been saved in two different main folder.
+Since some datasets are composed of multiple individual caves we decided to provide both, the clean complete dataset as we received it [(caves_fulldatasets)](https://github.com/ERC-Karst/KNdata-public/tree/main/caves_fulldatasets), and files for each cave larger than 500m [(caves_individual)](https://github.com/ERC-Karst/KNdata-public/tree/main/caves_individual).

+### Full datasets
+The full datasets can contain one or multiple caves.
+Those caves have been grouped by the caves or caving club in charge of the mapping.
+Sometimes the caves are combined for practical reason (which has nothing to do with their potential connectivity), for example, Austrian caving club organize their data per map grid cell.
+Other times the caves are combined because they are suspected to be part of the same network and to eventually connect, as the exploration goes on.

-The clean cave network graph data is stored in the [data](https://github.com/ERC-Karst/KNdata-public/tree/main/data) folder, where ach subfolder is a network (ID_Cavename):
+In both folders, the clean cave network graph data is stored in the data folder, where ach subfolder is a network (ID_Cavename):

 ```bash
 ID_Cavename